Flack27/Runeterra/4 - Sessions/Session 2.md

 > **RODERICK:** _genuinely confused_ "But this IS better than gold.
 Land!
 Your own domain!
 Do you know how many soldiers serve their entire lives hoping to earn a grant like this?"

-> **MATTHIAS:** "They don't seem to understand the value of what you're offering, my lord.
-A destroyed village might seem... less appealing than coin in hand for the simpler folk."
+**MATTHIAS:** _unable to fully hide his contempt_ "They don't seem to understand the value of what you're offering, my lord.
+A destroyed village might seem... less appealing than coin in hand.
+For the simpler folk."

 > **RODERICK:** _frowning_ "It won't stay destroyed.
 That's the point.
 They rebuild it, it becomes theirs.
 In five years, ten years, they'll have something real."

+---

+**If party pushes back aggressively or insults him:**

+_Roderick's composure shatters completely._

+> **RODERICK:** "How DARE you— in MY hall— after I— I SAVED you!
+I gave you this job! this- this HONOR!"

+_He sweeps an arm across the table, scattering papers and marble samples.
+A servant flinches._

+> **RODERICK:** "Get out.
+GET OUT!
+Take the stupid deed, take it and GO.
+I don't want to see you— I don't want to HEAR about you— just FIX the mine and LEAVE ME ALONE!"

+_He's practically shrieking now, face blotchy, hands trembling.
+Matthias watches with carefully neutral expression - but there's something satisfied in his eyes._

 ---